Elowane/ljfde/README.md

 Use @ and the name of the person

 ## 8. Emojis :smile:
-Use the emoji code between :text:, for example \:smile\:
+Use the emoji code between : :, for example \:smiile\:
 To find the emoji code, use the [cheat sheet here](https://www.webpagefx.com/tools/emoji-cheat-sheet/)

 ## 9. Ignore Markdown formatting